Skip to content

 Recovery means addressing each of those, in roughly that order of priority.

-Hour 0 — The moment you can stand
+Hour 0 — what should I do the moment I can stand?

 • 500–750 ml water with oral rehydration salts (Sueroral, Hidranova — any pharmacy, €4–8 a packet).
 This beats plain water, sports drinks, and the trendy electrolyte gels.
 Sips, not gulps.